RightsandWrongsgit/ARMTEC/business/admath.md

 ### Media Planning

 Media - The Broad View!
-As used in this design the term media includes any contact activity with a directed message.
+As used in the following discussion, the term 'media' includes any contact activity with a directed message.
 This includes traditional media like television, print, radio, etc.  It also includes non-traditional media like e-mail, web registration, professional sales force, telemarketing, and even public relations where highly directed.

 ## Gross Rating Points